 This can have many positive effects on the body and mind, such as strengthening your immune system and increased clarity in thinking and perception.

-Resilience is the ability to adapt and effectively manage life difficulties.
+Positive thinking gives the ability to adapt and effectively manage life difficulties.

-Negative thoughts can take a toll on our mental wellbeing but mindfulness gives us the tools to become of aware of thought processes and help to develop new ways of coping.
+Negative thoughts can take a toll on our mental wellbeing but mindfulness gives us the tools to become aware of thought processes and help to develop new ways of coping.

 In today’s increasingly busy world, it can be hard to stay focused, whether it’s work, relationships, or our studies.

 If you find yourself easily distracted and have a difficult time staying focused then meditation can help.